cjdd3b/nicar2015/machine-learning/README.md

 What we're covering
 -------------------

-- Distill your model's performance into a single number.
+- Distill your model's performance into a metric.
 Then try to make that number go up.

 - [K-fold cross-validation](http://scikit-learn.org/stable/modules/cross_validation.html) is generally a good way to evaluate classifier performance.

-- Some, but not all, models can also produce confidence scores when they are applied to unseen data.
-In the case of scikit-learn's Random Forests, we can access these scores using the [predict_proba method](http://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html#sklearn.ensemble.RandomForestClassifier.predict_proba).

 What we're not covering
 -----------------------